Our new baby is doing very well.

 4. Health Insurance

-You need to show proof of health insurance before they will issue your cedula.
+You need to show proof of health insurance for the process.
 This can be private or public health insurance.

 But, you'll only be able to apply for public health insurance (IESS) once you have your cedula.

-Make sure you obtain a letter from your health insurance provider stating that you're covered and the period of coverage.
+Make sure you obtain a letter from your health insurance provider stating that you're covered and the period of coverage and it must indicate that the insurance protects you for the duration of your visa.

 5. Migratory Movement Certificate